Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Abstract

 \section{Abstract}

-Model order reduction simplifies high-dimensional dynamical systems by deriving lower-dimensional models that preserve essential system characteristics.
-These techniques are crucial to controller design for complex systems while significantly reducing computational costs.
-Nevertheless, constructing effective reduced-order models (ROMs) poses considerable challenges, particularly for dynamical systems characterized by highly nonlinear terms.
+Model order reduction techniques simplify high-dimensional dynamical systems by deriving lower-dimensional models that retain essential system characteristics.
+These techniques are crucial for the controller design of complex systems while significantly reducing computational costs.
+Nevertheless, constructing effective reduced-order models (ROMs) poses considerable challenges, particularly for nonlinear dynamical systems.
 These challenges are further exacerbated when the actual system model is unavailable, a scenario frequently encountered in real-world applications.
-In this work, we propose a \emph{data-driven} framework for the construction of ROMs for both continuous- and discrete-time nonlinear dynamical systems with unknown mathematical models.
-By leveraging two sets of data collected from the system, referred to as two input-state trajectories, we first construct a data-based closed-loop representation of the system.
-We then establish a similarity relation between the output trajectories of the original system and those of its data-driven ROM employing the notion of simulation functions (SFs), thereby enabling a formal characterization of their closeness.
-To achieve this, we propose \emph{data-dependent} semidefinite programs as sufficient conditions to simultaneously construct both ROMs and SFs, while offering correctness guarantees.
-We demonstrate that the obtained data-driven ROMs can be employed for synthesizing controllers that ensure the unknown system satisfies high-level logic properties.
-This is accomplished by first designing controllers for the data-driven ROMs and then translating the results back to the original system through an interface function.
-We evaluate the efficacy of our data-driven findings through four benchmark case studies involving unknown dynamics with highly nonlinear terms.
+In this work, we propose a \emph{data-driven} framework for constructing ROMs of nonlinear dynamical systems with unknown mathematical models, {enabling controller synthesis directly from the resulting ROMs.} We establish similarity relations between the output trajectories of the original systems and those of their ROMs by employing the notion of simulation functions (SFs), thereby enabling a formal characterization of their closeness. \BS{To achieve this, we collect one set of \emph{noise-corrupted} input--state data from the system during a finite-time experiment, upon which we propose conditions to construct both ROMs and SFs simultaneously.
+These conditions are formulated as \emph{data-dependent} semidefinite programs.} We demonstrate that the data-driven ROMs obtained can be employed to synthesize controllers for the original unknown systems, ensuring that they satisfy high-level logic specifications.
+This is accomplished by first designing controllers for the data-driven ROMs and then translating the results back to the original systems via interface functions, {designed directly from the proposed data-dependent conditions.} We evaluate the efficacy of our data-driven framework through {two} case studies, \BS{including a challenging benchmark from the model reduction literature: a circuit of chained inverter gates with 20 state variables.}